Jefferson-Lopes/FPGA/Correlation/Autocorrelation/README.md

 This block makes the autocorrelation between the input signal with itself shifted in time.

-The input is a 3-bit vector, which represents the serial input signal, and the output is 5 vectors of 2 bits each, which represent the autocorrelation in binary.
+The input is a 3-bit vector, which represents the serial input signal, and the outputs are 5 vectors of 2 bits each, which represent the autocorrelation in binary.

-NOTE: the logic used was made in C ++ and then adapted for Verilog, to facilitate the writing of ideas.
+NOTE: the logic used was made in C++ and then adapted for Verilog, to facilitate the writing of ideas.

 ~~~verilog
 module autocorrelator (in, clk, out0, out1, out2, out3, out4);